Tim Kennedy (fighter)

-Timothy Fred Kennedy (born September 1, 1979) is a retired American mixed martial artist and current soldier.
-A professional from 2001 until 2016, he has fought in the UFC, Strikeforce, the WEC, ShoMMA, HDNet Fights, and represented the Chicago Red Bears in the IFL.
+Timothy Fred Kennedy (born September 1, 1979) is an American soldier and retired mixed martial artist.
+A professional from 2001 until 2016, he has fought in the UFC, Strikeforce, the WEC, ShoMMA, HDNet Fights and represented the Chicago Red Bears in the IFL.
 Kennedy is one of the few fighters to simultaneously serve in the United States Army and fight professionally.
 He is also a television host, producer, and entrepreneur.

 Background

-Kennedy grew up the second son of three children in a Christian family in Atascadero, California.
+Kennedy grew up the second son in a Christian family in Atascadero, California.
 He is of Irish descent.
 As a youth, Kennedy's mother placed him in cooking and piano lessons.
 To offset her influence on him, Kennedy's father enrolled Tim and his brother in boxing lessons, wrestling teams, and Japanese ju-jitsu classes.

 Military career

-Tim Kennedy joined the Army on January 4, 2004, and completed Basic Combat Training, Advanced Individual Training, Airborne School, Special Forces Assessment and Selection and the Special Forces Qualification Course.
+Kennedy joined the Army on January 4, 2004, and completed Basic Combat Training, Advanced Individual Training, Airborne School, Special Forces Assessment and Selection and the Special Forces Qualification Course.
 Kennedy was featured in Dick Couch's book about Green Beret selection called Chosen Soldier under the moniker "Tom Kendall".
-In 2007, he completed Ranger School and was assigned to the 7th Special Forces Group, where he served on Operational Detachment Alpha.
+In 2007, he completed Ranger School and was assigned to the 7th Special Forces Group.
 During this time he was also a sniper, sniper instructor, and the principal combatives instructor for C Company, 3rd Battalion, 7th Special Forces Group.
-Kennedy deployed in support of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF) multiple times.
+Kennedy deployed in support of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF).

 In August 2009, Kennedy transitioned from active duty to the Texas Army National Guard, joined 19th Special Forces Group and served in the position of Special Forces Weapons Sergeant, and has continued to serve with the Texas Army National Guard since then.

-Among Kennedy's multiple awards are the Army's Bronze Star Medal.

 On April 16, 2017, Kennedy announced his reenlistment into the U.S. Army Special Forces, praising the leadership of Secretary of Defense James Mattis and National Security Adviser H.R.
 McMaster.

+On July 11, 2025, after months of speculation, Yahoo News, citing an apology issued by Kennedy himself and a statement from the Maryland National Guard, published an article stating that Kennedy is under investigation after admitting to lying about his military service record.

 Mixed martial arts career

 Early career

 Kennedy began training at Dokan School of Martial Arts in Atascadero, California under Terry Kelly and Barry Smith.
-He first started fighting in 1996, amassing a record of 30–1 over the next five years.
-In 1999, Kennedy began training with Chuck Liddell, Jake Shields, Gan McGee, and John Hackleman at The Pit in San Luis Obispo.
-In 2003 he entered and won a one-night tournament at Extreme Challenge 50, winning all three of his fights.
-In 2004 he joined the Army.
+In 1999, Kennedy began training with Chuck Liddell, Jake Shields, Gan McGee, and John Hackleman at The Pit in San Luis Obispo, and made his debut in 2001.
+In 2003 he entered and won a one-night tournament at Extreme Challenge 50.
 Kennedy only fought once in 2006.
 He then fought for the now defunct International Fight League in 2007, and did not fight in 2008 due to Army deployments overseas.
 During this time he wrote a three part series of "Letters from a Foreign Land" that chronicled his time in combat.